PennockProjects/JAMStart/content/blog/_todo.md

 description: A To Do List for the Blog
 topic: wish list
 format: List
-createDate: 2024-10-24
+dateCreated: 2024-10-24
-createAuthor: John Pennock
+author: John Pennock
 ---

 ## ToDo - the list not Dorthey's dogs